scottcase3374/primetoolkit/README.md

     - Logs data from node structure and renders some graphs/data
 - init --max-count=500 --log=BASES --base=THREETRIPLE
     - Logs the prime, index, #bases(triples) and each triple
-- init --max-count=250 --log=BASES --base=NPRIME --max-reduce=2
+- init --max-count=250 --log=BASES --base=NPRIME --max-reduce=3
-    - Logs the prime, index, and a base-prime/count for each prime associated to "max-reduce" indexes (i.e. primes 1 and 2)
+    - Logs the prime, index, and a base-prime/count for primes under the "max-reduce" value (i.e. primes 1 and 2)
-- init --max-count=250 --LOG=BASES --base=NPRIME --max-reduce=4
+- init --max-count=250 --LOG=BASES --base=NPRIME --max-reduce=6
-    - Logs the prime, index, and a base-prime/count for each prime associated to "max-reduce" indexes  (i.e. primes, 1,2,3,5)
+    - Logs the prime, index, and a base-prime/count for primes under the "max-reduce" value  (i.e. primes, 1,2,3,5)
-- init --max-count=25000 --log=BASES --base=NPRIME --max-reduce=3 --prefer-parallel=true
+- init --max-count=25000 --log=BASES --base=NPRIME --max-reduce=4 --prefer-parallel=true
-    - Generates in parallel then logs the prime, index, and a base-prime/count for each prime associated to "max-reduce" indexes (i.e. primes 1,2,3)
+    - Generates in parallel then logs the prime, index, and a base-prime/count for primes under the "max-reduce" value (i.e. primes 1,2,3)

 Adding option: